tencentyun/intlcloud-documents/yehe_doc/网络与CDN/共享带宽包/购买指南/计费模式_intl_en.md

 - **Billable days in the month**: the actual number of days during the month in which BWP is used.

 ### Pricing examples
 Assume you use a BGP bandwidth package in June at a unit price of 16.97 USD/Mbps/month, where there are 30 billable days.
 Of those days, there are 20 days with bandwidth usage.
-The 95th percentile of monthly peak is 120 MB.
+The 95th percentile of monthly peak is 120 Mbps.
 BWP fee = 120 × 16.97 × 20 / 30 = 1,357.6 USD

 ## References